-As of September 2023
+\As of September 1, 2023

 The Town is generally built out.
 As such, the Town of Palm Beach will experience redevelopment rather than infill development.
 However, there is speculation that the older condominiums will be impacted by recent legislation.
 More specifically, Governor DeSantis signed Senate Bill 4D ("SB 4D") relating to building safety into law on May 26, 2022.
 The bill was proposed and passed following the collapse of the Champlain Towers South condominium in Surfside, Florida in June 2021.
-The Senate Bill 4D has been made into law and is contained in §553.899 Fla.
-Stats and Chapter 110.9 of the Florida Building Code.
-The law enacts measures with the goal of helping to ensure that condominiums are safely maintained and structurally sound to reduce any possible threat to the public health, safety, or welfare.
+The Senate Bill 4D enacts measures with the goal of helping to ensure that condominiums are safely maintained and structurally sound to reduce any possible threat to the public health, safety, or welfare.
 The bill includes several changes to existing law that may affect liability claims against property owners as well as first-party property insurance claims in Florida.

-Senate Bill (SB-4D) established a statewide inspection program, requiring condominium and cooperative associations to conduct milestone structural inspections in two (2) phases and perform structural integrity reserve studies to ensure that condominium and cooperative buildings are safe for continued use.16
+Senate Bill (SB-4D) established a statewide inspection program, requiring condominium and cooperative associations to conduct milestone structural inspections in two (2) phases and perform structural integrity reserve studies to ensure that condominium and cooperative buildings are safe for continued use.